MsZelia/InventOMatic-Parser/README.md

 > I have no previous professional experience with python, if you want optimized or clean code you are free to do it yourself

 > [!IMPORTANT]
-> WORKS ONLY FOR ENGLISH VERSION OF GAME
+> CURRENTLY ONLY HAS TRANSLATION FOR ENGLISH VERSION, OTHER VERSIONS NEED TRANSLATING

 ### Legendary effects
 - Removed effects will just show as empty string, e.g. /ss/s, v//25, //90